appsquickly/typhoon/README.md

 * There's already a defacto or recognized standard with the Spring-style approach in Java, .NET and ActionScript.
 These are communities we can tap, as we get into DI with Objective-C.
 * Evyeryone knows XML.
-* As for learning the markup/schema: You don't need to, because there's code-completion and hints.
+* As for learning the markup: You don't need to, because there's code-completion and hints.
 Right now, I have schema-based completion, which is pretty cool.
 And I'm working with the Jetbrains team to provide more code introspections for <a href="http://www.jetbrains.com/objc/">AppCode</a> so you get completion/validation on initializer, selector and property-names.